 The automatic exchange of information (AEOI)

-The purpose of the AEOI is to help prevent tax evasion through the holding of assets abroad.
+The purpose of AEOI is to help prevent tax evasion through the holding of assets abroad.

-Under the provisions of the AEOI, financial institutions, including not only banks such as St.Galler Kantonalbank AG (SGKB) but also other Swiss financial institutions such as insurance companies and investment firms, will have to gather financial information about clients with a tax domicile abroad.
-Each year, they must then report this information to the relevant authorities in the client's country of residence via their national tax authority.
-This document provides information about the AEOI and explains what the new global standard means for you.
+Under the provisions of AEOI, financial institutions, particularly banks such as St.Galler Kantonalbank AG (SGKB), but also other Swiss financial institutions such as insurance companies and investment entities, have to gather financial information about clients with a tax residence abroad.
+Each year, they must then report this information to the relevant authorities in the client's jurisdiction of residence via their national tax authority.
+This document provides information about AEOI and explains what the global standard means for you.

-Financial institutions subject to reporting requirements such as SGKB are obliged to report the relevant information (see question 4) about reportable clients (see question 3) to the Swiss Federal Tax Authority (SFTA) each year.
-The SFTA then forwards this information to the respective tax authorities of the reportable persons.
-A constantly updated list of Switzerland's AEOI partner states is available at https://www.sif.admin.ch.
+Reporting Financial institutions such as SGKB are obliged to annually report the relevant information (see question 4) about reportable clients (see question 3) to the Swiss Federal Tax Administration (SFTA).
+The SFTA then forwards this information to the tax authorities of the reportable persons’ jurisdictions of tax residence.
+A regularly updated list of Switzerland’s AEOI partner jurisdictions is available at https://www.sif.admin.ch.

-The Federal Assembly adopted the Multilateral Convention on Mutual Administrative Assistance in Tax Matters (administrative assistance convention), the Multilateral Competent Authority Agreement on the Automatic Exchange of Financial Account Information (MCAA) and the Federal Act on the International Automatic Exchange of Information in Tax Matters (AEOI Act) on 18 December 2015.
+On 18 December 2015, the Federal Assembly adopted the Convention on Mutual Administrative Assistance in Tax Matters (Mutual Assistance Convention) as well as the Multilateral Competent Authority Agreement on the Automatic Exchange of Financial Account Information (MCAA), together with the Federal Act on the International Automatic Exchange of Information in Tax Matters (AEOI Act).
 The Ordinance on the International Automatic Exchange of Information in Tax Matters (AEOI Ordinance), which contains the implementing provisions for the AEOI Act, was adopted by the Federal Council on 23 November 2016.
-The legal basis for the AEOI was thus created and entered into force on 1 January 2017.
+This established the legal basis for AEOI, which came into force on 1 January 2017.

-Domestic clients (i.e. persons who have their tax domicile solely in Switzerland) are generally not affected by the AEOI.
-However, domestic clients must also be reported under the AEOI if there are any indicia (e.g. a foreign telephone number) of a tax domicile abroad and these indicia are not rebutted.
+Domestic clients (i.e. persons who have their tax residence solely in Switzerland) are generally not affected by AEOI.
+However, domestic clients must also be reported under AEOI if there are any indicia (e.g. a foreign telephone number) indicating a tax residence abroad, and these indicia are not cured.

-In the case of non-operating entities such as domiciliary companies and foundations (passive non-financial entities, NFEs), their controlling persons (including, but not limited to, shareholders and beneficial owners) must be identified and, as a general rule, reported.
+In the case of non-operating entities such as domiciliary companies and foundations (passive non-financial entities, NFEs), their controlling persons (in particular shareholders and beneficial owners) must also be identified and reported if they are tax resident in a reportable AEOI partner jurisdiction.

-In accordance with the AEOI, the following information on persons subject to reporting requirements (private clients, companies and, in the case of passive NFEs, their controlling persons) is sent each year by SGKB to the client's country of residence, via the SFTA:
+Under AEOI, the following information on reportable persons (natural person clients, entities and, in the case of passive NFEs, their controlling persons) is submitted annually by SGKB via the SFTA to the client's jurisdiction of tax residence:

-• Name, address, tax domicile, tax identification number (TIN) and date of birth of the reportable person
+• Name, address, tax residence, tax identification number (TIN) and date of birth of the reportable person

 • Account number